top of page

 Design of the future state

-Once we identified the major gaps in the current communication strategy, we planned two co-creation sessions with two user groups (French & English) to design the future state of what the claims communication strategy should look like.
+After identifying key gaps in the current communication strategy, we held two co-creation sessions—one with French-speaking users and one with English-speaking users—to collaboratively design the future state of the claims communication experience.

 Some examples of activities done during the workshop